Simple Metronome

 top of great tooling from the RustAudio

-GitHub organization, such as cpal
+GitHub organization, such as cpal and

 The initial driver for them was the Test Plugin Host, a VST host for development with support for hot-reload of in-development plugins.
 You can read about it here: “Test Plugin Host: An early VST plugin host to aid quick prototyping of audio plugins written in Rust”.